Plausible constraints on the range of bulk terrestrial exoplanet compositions in the Solar neighbourhood: Data and Methodology

 Recent studies of polluted white dwarfs show remarkably uniform estimated oxygen fugacities in terrestrial exoplanets \citep{Doyle2019}.
 This observation leads to the expectation that planets with a similar formation history as Earth would have a similar oxygen fugacity.
 We therefore model core-mantle differentiation by assuming a fixed Earth-like bulk molar Fe/FeO-ratio, and therefore fixed \textit{fO$_2$} (see Sect.\ \ref{ssec:Disc_coremantle} for a continued discussion).
 Accordingly, the core size purely depends on the bulk planet Fe abundance, similar to the approach used in \cite{ONeill2020_GCE}.
 Below, we will mostly consider cases with an Earth-like molar Fe/FeO of 6.31 \citep{McDonough2003,Wang2018_Earthcomp}, but we also consider some cases with variable \textit{fO$_2$} (to be detailed in Sect.\ \ref{ssec:Res_endmembers}).

 In contrast to iron, all Ni and S is assumed to be partitioned into the core due to their high reducing potential and siderophile behaviour \citep{McDonough2003}.
-We further assume that the core contains 5 wt\% Si \citep{Shahar2009,Javoy2010,Ziegler2010,Hirose2013} and 2.5 wt\% O \citep{McDonough2003,Javoy2010,Hirose2013} as additional light elements.
+We further assume that the core contains 5 wt\% Si \citep{Shahar2009,Javoy2010,Ziegler2010,Hirose2013} and 2.5 wt\% O \citep{McDonough2003,Javoy2010,Hirose2013} as additional light elements, independent of core size and core formation conditions.
 The light-element budget of the core depends on planet formation scenario and planet size \citep{Wade2005}, amongst other factors, but we only consider planets with one Earth radius, and the resulting differences would not be significant compared to observational errors.